ericlagergren/aegis/README.md

 ## Usage

 The APIs conform to Go's `crypto/cipher` package.
-Note that the following example is not a substitute for reading the package's documentation.
+Note that the following example is not a substitute for reading the package documentation.

 ```go